 GEMS Education has always focused on the well-being, safety and welfare of its students and staff.
 Sara Hedger, Head of Child Safeguarding and Child Protection for the group, discusses the complexities of online behaviour and provides tips on hot to role model and guide children to be safe in a virtual world

 The current global pandemic continues to dominate world headlines with what seems a continuous stream of media opinion, graphs, negative messaging and posturing among many world leaders; it can seem overwhelming.
 Add to this the current restrictions globally to help stop the spread of COVID-19 and worries about social isolation, loneliness, excessive screen time, online safety, finances, the economy and poor mental health are starting to become more prevalent in adults and children.

 When asked to create a system for remote learning that would ensure relevant, high quality, fun learning for all students, GEMS Education teachers and leaders rose to the challenge.
 Feedback from children and parents has been overwhelmingly positive.

 The internet is a great tool for allowing children to explore, learn, play and communicate, but there are risks as well, for which parents feel unprepared at times.
 When things go wrong, it is easy to blame the technology instead of looking at the causes of the issue and fixing the behaviour.

 The good news is that GEMS has always had safeguarding at the centre of everything we do.
-We have a dedicated team centrally and trained staff in every school in the group who are responsible for ensuring that our students are protected from abuse and harm, this includes knowing how to behave safely online.
-Also, GEMS has a very experienced central IT team who work with technicians in schools to keep our systems performing optimally and safely.
+We have a dedicated team centrally and trained staff in every school in the group who are responsible for ensuring our students are protected from abuse and harm.
+This includes knowing how to behave safely online.
+We also have a very experienced central IT team who work with technicians in schools to keep our systems performing optimally and safely.